MIRAvzw/qt-brisa/doc/docSource/about/index.rst

 Project under development since 2007 at the `Laboratory of Embedded Systems and Pervasive computing <http://embedded.ufcg.edu.br>`_ located at `Universidade Federal de Campina Grande – UFCG <http://ufcg.edu.br>`_ (Campina Grande – Brazil).
-Qt-BRisa is part of BRisa project whose objective is to facilitate the use of UpnP protocol to connect devices.
+Qt-BRisa is part of BRisa project whose objective is to facilitate the use of UPnP protocol to connect devices.

 Qt-BRisa does that by providing an API written in Qt for easier creation of devices and control points, as well as actions and services.